omnibenchmark/omni_state_machine/README.md

 - We could use something similar to gitlab/github CI definition, declaring "steps".
 - Valid steps: data, filter, method, collection.
 - One such idea is that the orchestrator declares the **constrains** (ReferenceDataset), the canonical ParameterSet, and points to a service where external methods can register themselves as candidates for a round.

+### For CP2

+I think the answer is *yes, if it's not too hard / doesn't need too many changes*.

+### For CP3

+Is this needed?
+For simplicity I would avoid in a first iteration

+### For CP4

+I think only **BenchmarkCurators** (and their environment, by delegation) should have write access to repo.
+A possibility I see is that each method generates triples as artifacts, and then collector would only have to move these artifacts around (perhaps snapshot them, see OP4).

+### For OP1

+Need more data/examples.
+I would avoid polluting the Knowledge Graph with too many tuples.

 ### For OP2